shahlab/teaching/2019-Fall-CompGen/README.md

 ### Emails
 Although the bulk of the communication will take place via Slack, at times (rarely), we will send out important course information via email.
 This email is sent to your Rutgers email address.
 You are responsible for all information sent out to your University email account, and for checking this account on a regular basis.

-## Activities
+## Course Activities

 ### In-class exercises
 Each class will contain 2-4 modules.
 Each module will involve a ~15 min lecture followed by a programming exercise lasting ~20-30 min.
 Programming exercises will typically involve 2-5 questions.
 You will be asked to solve these questions on your own, which will involve applying the functions taught in the lecture part of the module.
 At the end of the individual exercise portion, I will go over the exercise as a group.
 Any piece of code written by me will be annotated and commented before being uploaded to the course website.

 ### Homeworks
 In every lab, you will receive a homework assignment, typically a series of programming exercises that you must code based on the material you learn in class that day.
-You will upload solutions to these homework to Slack as a single R Notebook file before the beginning of the next lab.
+You will upload solutions to these homework as a single R Notebook file before the beginning of the next lab.
 NO LATE SUBMISSIONS WILL BE ALLOWED.
-If you miss your due date for the homework, you will receive a 0 grade for that assignment.
+If you miss your due date for the homework, you will receive a 0 points for that assignment.

 Each homework is worth 10 points.